 In order to be independent of the charge scale uncertainty, the charge collection profiles were normalized and only the shape of the distribution was used to investigate trapping effects.

-In order to extract the charge carrier lifetimes, these experimental charge collection pro£les were compared to the output of a numerical simulation [92], where the interactions of charged particles with silicon were simulated using the Geant4 package [94], the drift of holes and electrons in silicon was described in detail, taking into account diffusion and trapping, and using parametrizations of literature data for the charge drift properties [95].
-The signal on the pixels was computed using the Ramo theorem [96], and taking into account the electronics threshold, noise, and cross-talk.
+In order to extract the charge carrier lifetimes, these experimental charge collection profiles were compared to the output of a numerical simulation [87], where the interactions of charged particles with silicon were simulated using the Geant4 package [88].
+The drift of holes and electrons in silicon was described in detail, taking into account diffusion and trapping, and using parametrisations of data for the charge drift properties [89].
+The signal on the pixels was computed using the Ramo theorem [90], and taking into account the electronics threshold, noise, and cross-talk.

-The resulting values for the charge trapping lifetimes (assuming the same lifetime for holes and electrons) and the radiation-damage parameter $\beta = 1/\tau \Phi$ are reported in Table 17.
+The resulting values for the charge trapping lifetimes (assuming the same lifetime for holes and electrons) and the radiation-damage parameter $\beta = 1/\tau\Phi$ are reported in Table 14.
 The measurements were performed at 700 V bias voltage in order to be well above V{fd} .
-The second error on trapping lifetimes in the table is the systematic error associated to the aproximation of a constant electric £eld inside the sensor, that is correlated for different sensors.
-While it is diffcult to precisely evaluate this correlation, there is some evidence of a dependence of the trapping probability on annealing: trapping appears to be less severe after 25h of annealing at 60^oC than for sensors annealed to the minimum of V{fd} . after bene£cial annealing only.
+The second systematic uncertainty on trapping lifetimes is associated with the approximation of a constant electric field inside the sensor that is correlated for different sensors.
+While it is difficult to precisely evaluate this correlation, there is some evidence of a dependence of the trapping probability on annealing: trapping appears to be less severe after 25h of annealing at 60° C than for sensors annealed to the minimum of V{fd} . after beneficial annealing only.